Custom Knee Orthosis

 How are KO's made?

-To fulfill your Treatment Plan (TP), our Orthotist will perform shape capture with the appropriate casting and/or measurements.
+To fulfill your Treatment Plan (TP), Eric, our Certified Orthotist will perform shape capture with the appropriate casting and/or measurements.
 Our in-house lab will create a plaster model which Eric modifies to suit your TP.
 Wendy, our Orthotic Technician, and Eric will custom fabricate your custom AFO using the recommended materials.
 The custom KO will have joints at the knee and a metal or thermoset resin frame.
 All braces have straps to help ensure the correct application.

 How to use your Ko's